wal-g/wal-g/MySQL.md

 Command to prepare MySQL backup after restoring.
 Optional.
 Needed for xtrabackup case.

+* `WALG_DELTA_MAX_STEPS`

+Delta-backup is the difference between previously taken backup and present state. `WALG_DELTA_MAX_STEPS` determines how many delta backups can be between full backups.
+Defaults to 0.
+Restoration process will automatically fetch all necessary deltas and base backup and compose valid restored backup.
+Supported with xtrabackup only.

 * `WALG_MYSQL_BINLOG_REPLAY_COMMAND`

 Command to replay binlog on runing MySQL.
 Required for binlog-fetch command.